This blog has been updated on 30th May 2018.

 This section will have questions on various ways infrastructure on AWS can be secured.
 There could be multiple ways infrastructure can be secured and knowledge of these methods is necessary.
 For example, VPC public & private subnet, EC2 Security Groups, S3 bucket policies and ACLs, IAM user & groups, etc.

-Deployment part of this section has more developer centric deployment questions.
-For example, given a use case, will it be better to use pre-configured AMI or CloudFormation for deployment, integration of deployment management tools like Chef with AWS services, and so on.
+Deployment part of this section has more developer-centric deployment questions.
+For example, given a use case, will it be better to use pre-configured AMI or CloudFormation for deployment or integration of deployment management tools like Chef with AWS services, and so on.

 4. Debugging 20%

 This section has questions on the most efficient ways to debug applications deployed on AWS.
 Questions range from some of the most common mistakes like launching public facing servers in private subnet, improper ACLs for S3 objects, improper IAM policies, etc.